rich-nahra/aws-s2s-playbook/readme.md

 ## aws-s2s-playbook

 Configures Strongswan server to connect to an existing aws site-to-site vpn gateway.
-Strongswan runs as a virtual machine on your devbox or hypervisor if thats your jam.
+Strongswan runs as a virtual machine on your devbox or hypervisor (if thats your jam).
 Once the tunnels are up you can add a route on your devbox to forward traffic to AWS over vpn.

 This playbook will read your AWS vpn connection information and configure Strongswan IPSEC vpn including AZ failover.